Taldara: History

-Tall ad Dirrah was initially founded in 1836 when it was acquired by Muhammad Khurfan Bey, a chief of the Mawali tribe in the Hama region.
-Prior to that, the village had been vacated.
+Taldara was initially founded in 1836 when it was acquired by Muhammad Khurfan Bey, a chief of the Mawali tribe in the Hama region.
+Before that, the village had been deserted.
 Like other places in the Salamiyah area that the Ottoman authorities encouraged to be repopulated, the settlers of Taldara came from the Mawali, Nu'aym and Uqaydat tribes.
 However, just two years later, Taldara and all of the other villages of Salamiyah were reported to have been deserted.

+An attempt to reestablish Taldara in 1876 led by Muhammad Qahwaji and Haydar Watad did not succeed due to conflicts with Bedouin tribes from the neighboring al-A'la hill country and the environs of al-Saan, who frequently grazed their sheep flocks at the village site.
+Watad and Qahwaji planted corn fields on the northern hillside of the tell (archaeological mound) and built two huts nearby, but their venture was ended when Qahwaji was killed by the Bedouins in revenge for his killing of a Bedouin in an earlier quarrel.
+Qahwaji was buried on the top of the tell.

-Tall ad Dirrah was re-established in the late 19th century by Ismaili migrants from other parts of northern Syria who chose to settle the place because of worsening economic conditions in the interior parts of Syria, the low taxes that living in the Syrian Desert fringes offered, and the place's proximity to Salamiyah, the center of Ismaili life in Syria.
+Modern Taldara was re-established in 1883 by Ismaili migrants from other parts of northern Syria led by Ali Sharba from the Khawabi valley, who was later joined by the Askur, Warda and al-Dabiyat families.
+They chose to settle the place because of worsening economic conditions in their former areas of residence, the low taxes living in the Syrian Desert fringes offered, and Taldara's proximity to Salamiyah, the center of Ismaili life in Syria.